wetryingtodorock/getblock-docs/en/rpc-service/op/json-rpc/optimism_shh_newFilter.md

 ---
-title: optimism:shh_newFilter \[POST\] {disallowed}
+title: optimism:shh_newFilter  {disallowed} - Optimism
-description: Creates filter to notify, when client receives whisper message matchingthe filter options.
+description: Example code for the optimism:shh_newFilter  {disallowed} json-rpc method. Сomplete guide on how to use optimism:shh_newFilter  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters